-C1 Total first-time, first-year (freshman) men who applied 13,465 C1 Total first-time, first-year (freshman) women who applied 14,767 C1 Total first-time, first-year (freshman) men who were admitted 5,949 C1 Total first-time, first-year (freshman) women who were admitted 6,155 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1,359 C1 Total part-time, first-time, first-year (freshman) men who enrolled 64
+C1 Total first-time, first-year (freshman) men who applied 13,942 C1 Total first-time, first-year (freshman) women who applied 15,125

+C1 Total first-time, first-year (freshman) men who were admitted 5,960 C1 Total first-time, first-year (freshman) women who were admitted 6,174

+C1 Total full-time, first-time, first-year (freshman) men who enrolled 1,367 C1 Total part-time, first-time, first-year (freshman) men who enrolled 34

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 1,210 C1 Total part-time, first-time, first-year (freshman) women who enrolled 31 ·
+C1 Total full-time, first-time, first-year (freshman) women who enrolled 1,218 C1 Total part-time, first-time, first-year (freshman) women who enrolled 14

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list 1,588 C2 Number accepting a place on the waiting list 460 C2 Number of wait-listed students admitted 44

-C2 Is your waiting list ranked?

-No, applications are re-read and reviewed if openings occur.
+X ] C2 If yes, please answer the questions below for Fall 2013 admissions: = C2 Number of qualified applicants offered a placed on waiting list 2,474 C2 Number accepting a place on the waiting list n/a C2 Number of wait-listed students admitted 218 C2 Is your waiting list ranked?
+No, applications a re re-read and rev iewed if openings occur.

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+C2 If yes, do you release that information to students?

+C2 Do you release that information to school counselors?